Topics on this page:

 "Informal kinship care" is a living arrangement for a child who is not in the care, custody, guardianship of the local department of social services where a relative of the child provides for the child's care and custody due to a serious family hardship.
+A "relative" is an adult related to the child by blood or marriage within the fifth degree of consanguinity.

 "Serious family hardship" means: